HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 • Case studies: The result and percentage improvement

 Second, use the question as your heading.
 If you’re targeting “How do I structure content for snippets?” that exact phrase should be an H2 or H3 heading.
-Google loves exact matches.
+Google favours exact matches.
 Give them what they want.

 Third, format for featured snippet types.
 There are several varieties: